Good Days and Bad Days

 The easiest way to develop this indifference to our anxious feelings is to stop judging them, stop comparing them to when we feel well, and to stop labeling them “good” or “bad”.
 If we can do the following things, it will allow us to begin accepting however we feel in each moment:

-- Stop looking at how we feel and wondering if we will feel “better” tomorrow, or when we will feel “better”;
+• Stop looking at how we feel and wondering if we will feel “better” tomorrow, or asking when we will feel “better”;

-Some typical thoughts around a symptom, for example a tension headache, might be:
+To illustrate how this works, let’s start with some thoughts about a symptom, for example a tension headache.
+Typical thoughts might be:

 “I have a headache.
 AGAIN!!!
 Ughhhh!”